shinwei-chong/microfluidics-drop-coalescence/video-processing/README.md

 This section focuses on processing raw experimental videos to prepare data for machine learning classification model.

-## Test Scripts
+## Test Scripts - contain notes and visualisation of processing steps
 + ***preprocessing_workflow_InitialTEST.mlx***
-   Initial test of image processing steps on extracted video frames.
+   Initial test of image processing steps on (pre-)extracted video frames (image binarisation), then obtaining information on the bounding box of drops.

++ ***labeldrops_TEST.mlx***
+   Combine video frames extraction function with image processing workflow, so code can run directly given a user-input video.
+Final output is a video with bounding boxes overlaid onto the footage.

+## Function Files - used in test scripts
++ ***extractVidFrames.m***
+   Extract and save video frames in a new folder

++ ***vidFramePreprocess.m***
+   Process video frames to detect drops (ROIs).
+Bounding boxes are then overlaid onto original frames, which are then saved to a new folder.

++ ***createVid.m***
+   Generate a new video from a folder of video frames.

-## Main Scripts
+## Main Scripts - completed scripts for deployment
 + ***dropCropMULTI.m***
-   'Plug-and-play' script to process videos.
-Each video processed will generate two output folders - one containing full extracted frames, the other containing individual cropped drop images (default dimensioins: 128x128 pix<sup>2</sup>) ready for machine learning model.
+   'Plug-and-play' script to process videos and generate cropped drop images (default dimensioins: 128x128 pix<sup>2</sup>) ready for machine learning model.

++ ***bboxVis.m***
+   'Plug-and-play' script to process videos and generate a new video with bounding boxes visualised.